Learning Outcomes Assessment

 MS in International Business Program Learning Outcomes (MSIB PLOs)

-Students will be able to:
+Students graduating from MS in International Business (IB)will be able to:

 MS in Finance Management Program Learning Outcomes (MSFM PLOs)